microsoft/vscode-wiki/Virtual-Workspaces.md

 What's special about the new feature is that it opens VSCode on a folder or workspace that is located on a virtual file system.
 We call this a __virtual workspace__.
 We indicate that VSCode is opened on a virtual workspace by showing a label in the remote indicator in the lower left corner, similar to remote windows.

-We want to make sure as many extensions as possible work with virtual res, providing a great user experience not just with the the __Remote Repository__ feature, but also all other similar features, from connecting to ftp-servers to working with cloud resources.
+We want to make sure as many extensions as possible work with virtual resources.
+We want a great user experience not just with the the __Remote Repository__ feature, but also all other features leveraging virtual resources, from connecting to ftp-servers to working with cloud resources.
+Extensions that depend on resources being available on disk should not cause error dialogs.

 This guide is for extension authors and documents how an extension can support a virtual workspace or, if it can't, how it can signal that it should be disabled when a virtual workspace is opened.